 cmd /min /C "set __COMPAT_LAYER=RUNASINVOKER && start "" %1"

-To force the regedit.exe to run without the administrator privileges and to suppress the UAC prompt, simple drag the EXE file you want to start to this BAT file on the desktop.
+To force the regedit.exe to run without administrator privileges and to suppress the UAC prompt, simply drag the EXE file you want to run to this BAT file on the desktop.

-Try to edit any parameter in the HKEY_LOCAL_MACHINE registry hive.
-As you can see, a user cannot edit the item in this registry key (the user doesn’t have write permissions to the system registry keys).
-But you can add or edit registry keys and parameters in your user hive — HKEY_CURRENT_USER.
+Try to edit any item under the HKEY_LOCAL_MACHINE registry hive.
+As you can see, a user cannot edit the item in this registry key (the user doesn’t have write permissions for the system registry keys).
+However, you can add or edit registry keys and parameters in your user hive (HKEY_CURRENT_USER).

-In the same way you can run any app using the BAT file.
-Just specify the path to the executable file.
+In the same way, you can run any app using the BAT file.
+Just specify the path to the executable.

 run-app-as-non-admin.bat